 Review of the season

-The opening game of the 1947 season was played in Toronto on Saturday May 17.
-Ulster United beat Montreal Carsteel 4-1 in front of what was described as a small and chilled crowd.
+The opening game of the 1947 season was played in Toronto on Saturday May 10.
+Toronto Greenbacks and Montreal Stelco played to 1-1 draw.

 November 27, 1947 Sterling Oval, New York